Owlalert1/splurty-new/README.md

 # README

-This is a database-powered quote generator with a mobile-first design.
+A database-powered quote generator with a mobile-first design, using the Ruby framework, HTML, and CSS.
+Uses Git and Github for version control, and launched on Heroku.

-Languages used includes HTML, CSS, RUBY on RAILS
+Built using:
+- Ruby v2.5.3
+- HTML5
+- CSS
+- Bootstrap 4.0.0.alpha6
+- JQuery
+- Popper JS
+- Font Awesome

 ![](./app/assets/images/screenshot.png)